etothemanders/GoingPostal/README.md

     python run.py

-Open a web browser and navigate to
+Open a web browser and navigate to:
 http://localhost:5050

 ##Contribute to GoingPostal